simonw/sqlite-transform/README.md

         --code='"\n".join(textwrap.wrap(value, 10))' \
         --import=textwrap

+The `--dry-run` option will output a preview of the transformation against the first ten rows, without modifying the database.

 ### Terminology warning

 This tool uses the word "transform" to mean something different from the [sqlite-utils transform](https://sqlite-utils.datasette.io/en/stable/cli.html#transforming-tables) command.